Rep. Bergman to Newsmax: Time for Senate to Do Right Thing

-Rep. Jack Bergman, R-Mich., told Newsmax Friday he wants senators to pass the “big, beautiful, bill” recently passed by the House.
+Rep. Jack Bergman, R-Mich., told Newsmax on Friday he wants senators to pass the "big, beautiful bill" recently passed by the House.

 Bergman dismissed criticisms from Democrats who have repeatedly attacked the bill as benefiting the wealthy while hurting working-class Americans.

-“When you don't have a leader, when you don't have a platform, when you don't have a plan, your only option is to say negative things, do negative things, insinuate negative things,” Bergman said on "The Record."
-“Welcome to the current Democrat Party in Washington, D.C.”
+"When you don't have a leader, when you don't have a platform, when you don't have a plan, your only option is to say negative things, do negative things, insinuate negative things," Bergman said on "The Record With Greta Susteren."
+"Welcome to the current Democrat Party in Washington, D.C."

 The Michigan congressman said he spent hundreds of hours on the budget committee putting the bill together, noting they found savings by cutting out wasteful spending.